Manual of Me

 • Approach serious work with emotional intelligence, kindness, and humour

-Given my focus on long-term engagement and my part-time consulting schedule, I'm often booked several months in advance.
+Given my focus on long-term engagement and the range of work I'm involved in, I'm often booked several months in advance.
 I appreciate patience in scheduling and will be transparent about my availability.

 What I need to know from potential work partners